mtszc-Projects/cc-wizytowka/README.md

 * [Inspiration](#inspiration)

 ## General info
-This porfolio page is made for first projekt in CodersCamp made by CodersCrew
+This porfolio page is made for first projekt in CodersCamp curse, made by CodersCrew.
+Basic idea is to create static website using HTML and CSS.

 ## Technologies
 * HTML